oceanhackweek/oceanhackweek.github.io/README.md

 # OceanHackweek web site

-GitHub repository for the OceanHackweek (OHW) website, [https://oceanhackweek.github.io](https://oceanhackweek.github.io).
-The site is built on [Jekyll](https://jekyllrb.com).

 **Instructions for editing the content of the site** are found in [_InstructionSiteUpdates.md](_InstructionSiteUpdates.md).
 This document lays out which files control what content and provide instructions for deploying Jekyll locally and running it to update your local edits before submitting a pull request.

 ## Archived sites and pages from previous years